-Students must undergo a background check and drug screen by designated deadline through the approved College of Nursing vendor, Viewpoint Screening.
+Students must undergo a background check and drug screen by designated deadline through the approved College of Nursing vendor.
 Failure to provide documentation prohibits release for registration for the semester.
 Students are responsible for keeping their health requirements up to date through the end of the semester.
-Failure to correctly submit all requirements prior to the first day of class may result in STAR counseling and a clinical day failure.
-Failure to complete requirements by designed deadline could impact continued enrollment.
+Failure to correctly submit all requirements prior to the first day of class may result in STAR counseling and a clinical day failure in each course requirements have not been met.
+Failure to complete requirements by designated deadline could impact continued enrollment.